Two-dimensional semiconductor

 A two-dimensional semiconductor (also known as 2D semiconductor) is a type of natural semiconductor with thicknesses on the atomic scale.
-Geim and Novoselov et al. initiated the field in 2004 when they reported a new semiconducting material graphene, a flat monolayer of carbon atoms arranged in a 2D honeycomb lattice.
+Geim and Novoselov et al. initiated the field in 2004 when they reported graphene as a new semiconducting material, a flat monolayer of carbon atoms arranged in a 2D honeycomb lattice.
 A 2D monolayer semiconductor is significant because it exhibits stronger piezoelectric coupling than traditionally employed bulk forms.
 This coupling could enable applications.
 One research focus is on designing nanoelectronic components by the use of graphene as electrical conductor, hexagonal boron nitride as electrical insulator, and a transition metal dichalcogenide as semiconductor.